delftwaves/swash-docs/docs/getting_started/gnu_fortran/windows.rst

    - The ``ninja`` version should be at least 1.10.
    - The ``perl`` version is 5 or higher.

 In addition to these packages, Git must also be installed.
-For the installation of **Git for Windows**, please refer to the official `Git page <https://git-scm.com/install/windows>`_.
+For the installation, please refer to the official `Git for Windows website <https://gitforwindows.org>`_.

 installation SWASH
 ------------------